-Clare Bryden is an artist, writer and freelance website developer based in Exeter.
-Her interests are primarily in how human beings affect and are affected by the natural world of which we are part, and the related theology and psychology of connectedness.
-Her creative practice springs from her desire to communicate environmental and social issues, her need for hope and energy in keeping on keeping on, and her habit of making connections and finding patterns.
+Clare Bryden is a freelance website developer, writer, and artist based in Exeter.
+Her interests are wide-ranging, but primarily in the connectedness of humanity: relationships within the self, with our place, with the natural world of which we are part, and with God.
+Her creative practice springs from her desire to dive deeper into the soul, her attempts to communicate environmental and social issues, her need for hope and energy in keeping on keeping on, and her habit of making connections and finding patterns.

 Clare’s environmental art typically takes data visualisation into whole new areas.